orangeduck/QuaternionAverage/README.md

-# Ranges, Tags, and Masks
+# Quaternion Average

-This repo contains the source code for the demo from [this article](https://theorangeduck.com/page/tags-ranges-masks).
+This repo contains the source code for the demo from [this article](https://theorangeduck.com/page/quaternion-weighted-average).

 # Installation